A vector bundle version of the Monge-Ampere equation: Special cases

 \subsection{Existence}

 Now we set up the method of continuity to solve the Monge-Amp\`ere Vortex equation \ref{MAVortexeq}.
 To this end, we need to choose a good initial metric.
 We choose it to be $h_0 A$ where $h_0$ satisfies $i\Theta_0 = \omega_{\Sigma}$ and $\vert \phi \vert_0^2 <\frac{1}{2}$ as before, and $A$ is a small scaling factor.
-This rescaled metric has the same curvature as the original one. \\
+This rescaled metric has the same curvature as the original one. \\ Let $T\subset[0,1]$ be the set of all $t$ such that the following equation has a smooth solution $h_t=h_0 e^{-\psi_t}$.